codershubham/DatingPredictions/README.md

 # DatingPredictions
-This is a machine learning program to predict which type of person may suits your in speed dating.
+This is a machine learning program to predict which person may suits you in speed dating.